 In other words, the only way to get really deep bass from a really small loudspeaker, is to pump ridiculously large amounts of power into it.
 Every speaker builder thinks they can circumvent this law at some point and they try, and fail.
 I didn't think I could circumvent the law, I just accepted it and built a ridiculously small cabinet that produces a very satisfactory amount of bass, with an inevitable, but not prohibitive low efficiency.

-The goal was to have a truly portable 5.1 sound installation, when combining this contraption with two sets of small satellite speakers and a ghetto-blaster for center.
+The goal was to have a truly portable 5.1 sound installation, when combining this contraption with two sets of small satellite speakers and a ghetto-blaster as center speaker.
 The smallest mainstream 5.1 sound systems commercially available still have a crummy subwoofer that is as portable as a desktop PC.
 There are some tiny high-end mini subwoofers but they are outrageously expensive.
 They rely on exotic custom-made drivers and amplifiers that can handle the insane power required to obey Hoffman's law.
 What I wanted is an affordable subwoofer made from readily available components, with included 5.1 decoder and front channel amplifier, that fits in a regular-size backpack.
 In other words, the whole system should not be larger than a small shoebox.
 This sounds impossible, but it proved possible with a bit of luck, skill, a healthy dose of engineering and a bit of compromising.

 There are many possible designs for loudspeaker cabinets, so the first important choice is what kind of so-called alignment to use.
 The goal is to get the deepest possible bass for the smallest possible size, without requiring impossible amounts of power, using reasonably-priced components.
 Thiele & Small have derived formulas to describe low-frequency behaviour for designs based on closed and ported boxes, where the actual shape of the box is mostly irrelevant.
-With other designs like horn speakers, the shape of the box is very important, but modeling such designs is much harder.
+With other designs like horn speakers or transmission lines, the shape of the box is very important, but modeling such designs is much harder.
 They are also typically rather large, therefore I restricted my search for a suitable design to the following ‘classics’:

 In other words, the choice was down to either a second or fourth-order design.
 I had already made a quite successful miniature subwoofer based on a fourth-order design.
 It was an experiment and I hadn't even properly calculated anything about it, mostly due to the simple fact that it was part of a ‘boombox’ completely built from scrap materials including the loudspeakers for which I didn't have any T&S parameters.
 Yet, after some ‘wet finger’ tuning it performed surprisingly well, which gave me condifence that I could make something even better and smaller with proper modeling.
 This experiment gave me a slight preference for a fourth order design.

 The only type of loudspeaker that would fit together with all the other components inside something as small as a shoebox would be an 80mm driver, the format often used in PC ‘multimedia’ loudspeakers.
-So I collected the parameters for suitable commercially available 80mm loudspeakers that are reasonably priced.
+So, I collected the parameters for suitable commercially available 80mm loudspeakers that are reasonably priced.
 The highest power handling to be found in this category is about 30W RMS, which is OK for a small subwoofer for small rooms.
 I really wish there would be more powerful speakers in this form factor.
-I'm pretty certain some manufacturers make such speakers, but only to incorporate them in commercial proprietary miniature subwoofers, not for separate sale.
+I'm pretty certain some manufacturers make such speakers, but only to incorporate them in commercial proprietary miniature subwoofers, not for individual sale.

 In my quest to minimise enclosure size, I stumbled upon a strange concept that allows to effectively halve the equivalent volume (Vas) for a given loudspeaker.
 In practice this means that the volume of the enclosure can also be roughly halved.
-The catch is that two identical loudspeakers must be placed ‘in series’, such that the air in between them stays at the same pressure.
-This configuration is therefore often called ‘isobaric’, ‘isobarik’, or ‘push-pull’.
+The catch is that two identical loudspeakers must be placed ‘in series,’ such that the air in between them stays at the same pressure.
+This configuration is therefore often called ‘isobaric,’ ‘isobarik,’ or ‘push-pull’.
 In a certain sense, it turns the two loudspeakers into a single equivalent speaker that has twice the driving force.
-The most compact way to implement it is to mount the two speakers against each other as shown in the bottom part of the image.
+The most compact way to implement it is to mount the two speakers with inverse phase against each other as shown in the bottom part of the image.
 It is not often used, for the simple fact that it doubles the costs and power requirements for the amplifier.
 But in my case, those were subordinate to the strict requirement of minimal size.

 The next step was an endless series of simulations.
 The formulas to predict optimal enclosure volumes for given specifications proved useless, often giving negative, huge or impossibly small volumes.
 It was obvious that I would need to allow more ripple in the passband than usual to get any amount of bass worthy for a subwoofer.
 Therefore I switched to just simulating frequency responses for reasonably-sized enclosures of various designs with the few suitable candidate speakers in isobaric configuration.

 I finally settled for a fourth-order design with a closed volume of 1.5 litres and a ported volume of 1.1 l, tuned around 72Hz.
 With two Visaton SC 8 N drivers in isobaric configuration, this produced the lowest bass roll-off and ‘flattest’ band-pass response, albeit with an unavoidable rather strong resonance peak around 60Hz.
 It's all a big compromise, I could have gotten a flatter response but it would be much less efficient.
 I chose this curve because of the following reason.
 In the meantime I had found the correct parameters for my first experimental prototype, so I computed its frequency response.
 It proved to have a much larger resonance at 60Hz as well, actually the whole response was just a peak at 60Hz without any platform around it (see the graph).
-Yet, it sounded pretty good, probably because it happened to complement the bass roll-off of the other speakers in the ‘boombox’.
+Yet, it sounded pretty good, probably because it happened to complement the bass roll-off of the other speakers.
 Given that the new design was much nearer to a flat response, it should sound even better.
 Remember, the main goal is to get backpackable good bass during movies, not perfect Hi-Fi reproduction.

 A close contender was a second-order design with a volume of 4 l, which has roughly the same low-frequency limit without the resonance, and is actually more efficient overall.
 However, I chose the fourth-order because: